MasQU: Finite Differences on Masked Irregular Stokes Q,U Grids: A General Finite-Difference Scheme

 since the Lagrange polynomial is merely the weighted sum of the unique polynomials at each point on the grid.
 Thus in the $d$-dimensional case, one would also have

 where we have to specify the correct form of the $d$-dimensional geometric array.
 One corrollary of the interpolating polynomial being in the form of a geometric array is that we can immediately test for the existence of a unique polynomial (in the powers we have specified in the geometric array) with roots at each pixel.
 Such a polynomial does not exist if the geometric array is singular.
-Similarly, we can construct the new result of general solutions for the derivative weights in $d$ dimensions as functions of the determinant of $v'$:
+Similarly, one can construct general solutions for the derivative weights in $d$ dimensions as functions of the determinant of $v'$:

 where the derivative operator is